PaloAltoNetworks/panos-monitor/README.md

 * **Web-Based Dashboard:** A clean, centralized dashboard to view the latest status, CPU/DP load, and aggregate throughput for all monitored firewalls.
 * **Historical Graphing:** Click on any firewall to view detailed historical graphs for its key performance metrics.
 * **Selectable Timeframes:** View graphs and summary data for various timeframes, from the last 5 minutes to the last 30 days.
+* **Upgrade Advisor:** Analyzes peak usage against known model specifications and recommends a hardware upgrade if utilization exceeds an 80% threshold.
 * **Peak Statistics Summary:** View a table of peak values (max sessions, highest throughput, max CPU/DP load) for each firewall over your selected timeframe.
 * **Flexible Exporting:** Export peak statistics to CSV, or generate PDF reports in multiple formats: Graphs Only, Table Only, or a Combined report.
 * **CPU & Dataplane Monitoring:** Tracks the load average for both the management plane (peak core) and data plane (average of all cores).